 When compared to other product types, like office buildings or retail centers that usually have highly customized, nuanced leases, multifamily stands out as one of the most familiar and relatable real estate asset classes.

 Compared to other investments, including other commercial real estate asset classes, multifamily property is generally easy to underwrite.
 For example, an office investment may require complex projections and expert-level knowledge about micro- and macro-economic drivers.
 However, with a little practice, most investors can run the basic math on a multifamily deal to determine whether in-place and/or market rents can cover the expenses, including projected mortgage payments, needed to generate a sufficient return.

-Diversification is key to lowering investment risk, and investing in multifamily real estate is an excellent way for investors to diversify their portfolios outside of stocks, bonds and other more traditional equities.
+Diversification is key to lowering investment risk.
+Investing in multifamily real estate is an excellent way for investors to diversify their portfolios outside of stocks, bonds and other more traditional equities.

 One of the ways in which diversification lowers investment risk is by providing several sources of investment returns that behave differently from each other over time.

 As evidence: according to data provided by NAREIT, apartment REIT returns had a meager 27.9 percent correlation to the S&P 500 index between 1994 and 2000.
-A positive correlation means that the annual returns tend to move in the same direction each year, and the higher the correlation, the more tightly the assets tend to be.
+A positive correlation means that the annual returns tend to move in the same direction each year.
+Where as the higher the correlation, the more tightly the assets tend to be.

-While correlation and return data are difficult to provide on an asset-by-asset basis, the key takeaway is that multifamily has proven an excellent hedge for those looking to mitigate associated with their more traditional stock and bond investments.
+While correlation and return data are difficult to provide on an asset-by-asset basis.
+The key takeaway is that multifamily has proven an excellent hedge for those looking to mitigate risks.
+Especially those associated with their more traditional stock and bond investments.